Huasca de Ocampo, Mexico: Unique Attractions and Adventures

 It is a meat, potato, and onion stuffed pastry with raw stew and fried.
 The local drink is “naranjate,” made with freshly squeezed orange juice, vanilla, and cane rum, sweetened with honey.

-Huasca de Ocampo Hotels
+Huasca de Ocampo Lodging

 hacienda santa maria regla